-Update on Release of the 2022 Year End Financials and Board Of Directors
+Update on Release of the 2022 Year End Financials and Board of Directors

 Board of Directors

-Unrelated to the issuance of the CTO, the Company also announces that Marc-David Bismuth has tendered his resignation as a director of the Company effective immediately, and that the Company has elected Keith Powers as a new director of the Company to fill the vacancy left by the resignation of Mr. Bismuth.
+Unrelated to the issuance of the CTO, the Company also announces that Marc-David Bismuth has tendered his resignation as a director of the Company effective immediately, and that the Company is actively recruiting a replacement to fill the vacancy left by the resignation of Mr. Bismuth.
 The Company thanks Mr. Bismuth for his contribution and services and wishes him well on his future endeavours.

 About Irwin Naturals